nautobot/nautobot/nautobot/docs/user-guide/administration/installation/nautobot.md

 ### Optional Settings

-All Python packages required by Nautobot will be installed automatically when running `pip3 install nautobot`.
+All Python packages required by Nautobot were installed automatically when running `pip3 install nautobot` above.

 Nautobot also supports the ability to install optional Python packages.
 If desired, these packages should be listed in `local_requirements.txt` within the `NAUTOBOT_ROOT` directory, such as `/opt/nautobot/local_requirements.txt`.